raytheonbbn/maude-hcs/README.md

   --format {text,json}    Output format for the simulation results, default=text
 ```

 The probabilistic DNS model with iodine and its initial configuration should be specified in Maude and provided via the ``--test TEST`` option (default: ``results/generated_test.maude``).
 The Maude execution starts from the initial term provided via the ``--initail INITIAL`` option (default: ``initConfig`` specified in ``TEST``) and rewrites to the final configuration.
-From the final configuration, the observables are extracted using the monitor actor specified in the Maude source file for the model checking problem, provided via ``--file FILE`` option (default: ``smc/smc.maude``).
+From the final configuration, the observables are extracted using the monitor actor specified in the Maude source file for the model checking problem, provided via ``--file FILE`` option, or by the ``--protocol PR`` option.
+For example ``--protocol dns`` refers to a model checking file created specifically for the dns protocol under `lib/`.

 Quantitative properties such as the expected value of the average latency can be specified using a QuaTEx formula and provided via ``--query QUERY`` option (default: ``smc/query.quatex``).
 Our latency example (in ``smc/latency.quatex``) can be expressed with a QuaTEx formula of the following form: